 - Cloud computing adds a significant amount of future-proofing capabilities for financial institutions and banking facilities alike.
 To prepare them for constant adaptation to change.

 Public cloud services may not be the solution for every challenge financial institutions face.
-However, the benefits provided stand out significantly when compared to traditional IT deployments infrastructure.
+However, the benefits provided stand out significantly when compared to traditional IT deployment infrastructure.

 Examples include high scalability, agility, high infrastructure, and cost-efficiency.
 Faster market outreach, security, and resiliency also come into play.